 FINANCIAL AID REQUIRING SPECIAL APPLICATION

-In recognition that the churches which operate Lutheran High commit a sizable portion of their treasury for this ministry, students who are members in good standing of Association Congregations receive a tuition credit ($1000).
-Credit is applied following the submission of the Church Membership Verification Form, properly signed by the pastor.
-These are Concordia, Our Savior’s and Trinity in Springfield, St. John’s in Chatham, Good Shepherd in Sherman, and Zion in Pleasant Plains.
+The Association Congregation Membership Credit.
+The Association Congregations who oversee Lutheran High School, commit a sizable portion of their treasury to support the Lutheran High School ministry.
+Students who are members in good standing of an Association Congregation will receive a tuition credit of $1,000.00.
+Credit is applied to the student’s account following the submission of the Church Membership Verification Form which is approved and signed by the student’s pastor.
+To show appreciation for the support of our Association Congregations, let it be known that the Association Congregations pay the $1,000.00 on behalf of the student.
+The Congregations which encompass our Association are: Concordia, Immanuel, Our Savior’s and Trinity in Springfield; St. John’s in Chatham, Good Shepherd in Sherman, and Zion in Pleasant Plains.

 FINANCIAL AID NOT REQUIRING SPECIAL APPLICATION

-The second child attending concurrently receives a $1250 discount; the third attending concurrently receives a $2000 discount; the fourth attending concurrently attends tuition-free.
+Multiple Child Discount The second child attending concurrently receives a $1250 discount; the third attending concurrently receives a $2000 discount; the fourth attending concurrently attends tuition free.

-Each child of Springfield Lutheran High alumni is automatically awarded an Alumni Grant of $175.
+Alumni Grant Each child of an Springfield Lutheran High alum are automatically awarded an Alumni Grant of $175.